vocasle/NEngine/README.md

 **How to build**

-For now I use CMake + Visual Studio 2022 to build the project.
+For now I use Visual Studio 2022 to build the project.

-To build with VS 2022 you just need to open the project as CMake project.
+To build with VS 2022 you just need to open `NEngine.sln`.

+**Obsolete**

+CMake is not being used starting from 01.07.2023.
+Most likely you need to update CMake files to build everything.

 To build with CMake navigate to root of the repo and execute: